-The school will ensure:
+The Trust and its schools will ensure:

-- Information is shared with Local Authority Children's Social Care and/or Police where the child/young person is or may be at risk of significant harm; - Pupil's and/or parent's/carer's confidentiality is respected; - That any information shared is necessary, proportionate, relevant, adequate, accurate, timely and secure.
+- Information is shared with Local Authority Children's Social Care and/or Police where the child/young person is or may be at risk of significant harm; - student's and/or parent's/carer's confidentiality is respected; - That any information shared is necessary, proportionate, relevant, adequate, accurate, timely and secure.

-14: Pupil Information
+14: Student Information

-The school's record-keeping policy for child welfare and child protection is consistent with the Pan Dorset Safeguarding Children Partnership, guidance which is known to all staff.
-In order to keep children safe and provide appropriate care for them, our school requires accurate and up to date information regarding:
+The Trust and its schools' record-keeping policies for child welfare and child protection is consistent with the Pan Dorset Safeguarding Children Partnership, guidance which is known to all staff.

-- Names and contact details of persons with whom the child normally lives; - Names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above);
+In order to keep children safe and provide appropriate care for them, Trust schools require accurate and up to date information regarding:

-- Details of any persons authorised to collect the child from school (if different from above); - Any relevant court orders in place including those, which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.); - If the child is or has been subject to a child in need, child protection or care plan; - Name and contact detail of GP; - Any other factors which may impact on the safety and welfare of the child.
+- Names and contact details of persons with whom the child normally lives; - Names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above); - Details of any persons authorised to collect the child from school (if different from above); - Any relevant court orders in place including those, which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.); - If the child is or has been subject to a child in need, child protection or care plan; - Name and contact detail of GP; - Any other factors which may impact on the safety and welfare of the child.

-The Designated Safeguarding Lead will collate, securely store and agree access to this child protection information.
+The Designated Safeguarding Lead of each Trust school will collate, securely store and agree access to this Child Protection information.